Suhaag (1979 film)

 Suhaag is a 1979 Indian Hindi-language action drama film directed by Manmohan Desai, and written by Kader Khan, Prayag Raj and K.K.
 Shukla.
 It stars Shashi Kapoor, Amitabh Bachchan, Rekha and Parveen Babi in lead roles with Amjad Khan, Nirupa Roy, Kader Khan, Ranjeet and Jeevan in supporting roles.
-The music was composed by Laxmikant Pyarelal.
+The music was composed by Laxmikant Pyarelal.It was also remade by K.Raghavendra Rao in Telugu (1981)as "Satyam Shivam" with casting NTR,Sridevi & ANR,Rathi Agnihotri.

 A huge box office success, the film became the highest-grossing film of 1979.

 Plot

 Durga (Nirupa Roy) and Vikram Kapoor (Amjad Khan) have been married for years.
 Vikram has taken to crime in a big way and as a result has antagonized a rival gangster, Jaggi (Kader Khan).
 Durga gives birth to twins, but Jaggi steals one of them and sells him to a bootlegger, Pascal.
 Durga is upset when she finds her son missing, but is devastated when Vikram abandons her.
 With a lot of difficulties, Durga brings up her son, Kishan (Shashi Kapoor), and has given up on finding her other son.
 Kishan has grown up and is now a dedicated police officer.
 On the other hand, Pascal has exploited Amit (Amitabh Bachchan), educated, and made him a petty criminal and alcoholic.
 This gets him in a confrontation with Kishan but the two settle their differences and become fast friends.
 Vikram is not aware of his two sons and wife being alive.
 Without revealing his identity, he hires Amit to kill Kishan during a Navratri dance at Maa Sherawali's temple.
 Amit informs Kishan and together with other police personnel, keep vigil.
 Things do not go as planned; they are attacked and Kishan loses his eyesight, leaving the onus on Amit to try to locate the person behind this crime.
 Full of singing, dancing, and stunts, the film has a strong moral undertone of good triumphing over evil despite any odds.